Leh: Topography

 The city is located on the bank of the Indus River.
 The mountains dominate the landscape around the Leh, as it is at an altitude of 3,500 m.
 Peaks such as Nanga Sago can reach well above 5,500 m.
 The principal access roads include the 434 km Srinagar-Leh highway and the 428 km Leh-Manali Highway.
 Both roads are only open on a seasonal basis.
 Although the roads from Srinagar and Manali are often blocked by snow in winter, the local roads in the Indus Valley usually remain open due to the low levels of snowfall.

 Climate

 Leh has a cold desert climate (Köppen climate classification BWk) with long, cold winters from late November to early March, with minimum temperatures well below freezing for most of the winter.
 The city gets occasional snowfall during winter, which is very cold by Indian standards, mainly due to its high elevation.
 The weather in the remaining months is generally fine and warm during the day.
-Average annual rainfall is only 105 mm (1.37 inches), with summer months seeing the most precipitation due to rare residual monsoon systems that enter the Himalayas.
+Average annual rainfall is only 34.8 mm, with summer months seeing the most precipitation due to rare residual monsoon systems that enter the Himalayas.
 In 2010, the city experienced flash floods that killed more than 100 people.

+Since climate data was recorded in 1951, Leh's climate has significantly changed, with average temperatures rising by 4.0 C and yearly precipitation decreasing by 70 mm.